If you buy through external links, we may earn a small commission. Read our affiliate disclosure in full.

 - So many plant-derived ingredients in one product it could cause some irritation to hypersensitive skin

-A balanced moisturizer for all skin types.
+The ZELEN Life Moisturizer is a balanced moisturizer for all skin types.
 It is suitable for a clean skincare enthusiast with multitasking plant oils.
 Delivering excellent moisturization with an abundance of extra benefits, addressing many concerns with one product.

 - SPF: Broad spectrum Sun Protection with moisturizer